manualdidact/Marlin-4Max-SKR1.4/README.md

 [![Build Status](https://github.com/MarlinFirmware/Marlin/workflows/CI/badge.svg?branch=bugfix-2.0.x)](https://github.com/MarlinFirmware/Marlin/actions)

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

----
-## About this version

-This is the customized Marlin firmware for my Anycubic 4Max (original model) 3D printer, modified with a BigTreeTech SKR 1.4 Turbo mainboard, and TMC2209 drivers.

-As I am missing the original firmware and there is seemingly very little information remaining online for this inexplicably abandoned product, I've started by attempting to integrate the machine-specific settings on [Shiyue Liu's customization of Marlin 1.1.9 for a TMC2208-modded 4Max](https://github.com/iceananas/Marlin-1.1.9-for-Anycubic-4Max-with-TMC2208) to the Marlin 2 configuration headers, and then working from there to apply the changes needed for the new mainboard and drivers.

-**NOTE:** *This is a work in progress, and likely does not yet build, let alone function correctly.*

----

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!